 If you have the savings buffer to cover these items, you need to decide if it’s worth the extra cost of adding coverage to cover your damages.
 If you don’t have the savings to cover your repairs or loss, you should seriously consider additional coverage.

-When you don’t have adequate coverage, you put your personal finances at risk.
+When you don’t have adequate auto insurance coverage, you put your personal finances at risk.
 Not just from the damages associated with an accident, but from the potential lawsuits that can result if you are at fault.

 It’s up to you to weigh your level of risk and realistically evaluate how much your finances can handle.
 We all make mistakes and accidents can and do happen.
 At the end of the day, it’s better to be adequately prepared.